connor-ashton-dev/go-ws-chat/README.md

 ## FLAGS:

-    - `-port` specifies the port to connect on
+`--port` specifies the port to connect on
-    - `-server` starts a server.
-The absense of the flag starts a client
-    - `-name` (CLIENT ONLY) name displayed in chat
+`--server` starts a server.
+The absense of the flag starts a client `--name` (CLIENT ONLY) name displayed in chat

 ## Examples